DragonSenses/Algorithms/LeetCode/1-two-sum/problem.md

    - If, by any chance, the key was not found (which shouldn't happen in our case), TypeScript would throw a runtime error.

 In summary, the non-null assertion operator allows us to express our confidence that the value will indeed be present, avoiding unnecessary null checks in the code.

+# Brute Force Approach

+## **Intuition**

+The brute force approach involves iterating through each element `x` in the array and searching for another value that equals `target - x`, which we call the **complement**.

+In this context, the term "complement" refers to the value needed to reach a certain target sum when combined with another value.
+It’s not about the arithmetic "difference" between two numbers, but rather about finding the missing piece that completes a specific requirement.

+Here, `complement = target - nums[i]` is the number that, when added to `nums[i]`, equals the target.
+If this complement exists in our data structure, it means we have found two numbers that add up to the target.

+So, it's called "complement" because it's the value that complements `nums[i]` to meet the target sum.

+### Additional Notes

+- **Nested Loops:** The brute force method leverages two nested loops to compare each element with every other element.
+This ensures that every possible pair is considered.
+- **Time Complexity:** The time complexity of this approach is `O(n^2)` since for each element in the array, we potentially scan through all other elements.
+- **Space Complexity:** The space complexity is `O(1)` because no additional data structures are used that grow with the input size.
+- **Limitations:** While this approach guarantees finding a solution (if one exists), it is inefficient for large input sizes due to its quadratic time complexity.